vassitar/Developing-Data-Products/README.md

 # Developing-Data-Products
 This is the project assignment for Week 3 of the "Coursera" course "Developing Data Products"(part of the Data Science Specialization).

+The project can be viewed: <a href="https://vassitar.github.io/Developing-Data-Products/#1"> here </a>.

 <b> Instructions </b>:
 Create a web page presentation using R Markdown that features a plot created with Plotly.
 Host your webpage on either GitHub Pages, RPubs, or NeoCities.
 Your webpage must contain the date that you created the document, and it must contain a plot created with Plotly.
 We would love to see you show off your creativity!